tomkooij/modelleertaal/README.md

 Extensions to the language:
 CoachTaal (and Pascal) use ':=' as the assign keyword.
-We also allow '=' because our textbook and exams use '='
+We also allow '=' because our textbook and exams use '='.
+Use '==' for comparison.
 C/Java style comments are allowed
 ```